w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 ## XCMP

-XCMP is a mechanism of Polkadot which allows Parachains to communicate with each other and to prove that messages have been sent.
+XCMP is a horizontal message passing mechanism of Polkadot which allows Parachains to communicate with each other and to prove that messages have been sent.
 A core principle is that the relay chain remains as thin as possible in regards to messaging and only contains the required information for the validity of message processing.

 ![Parachain XCMP Overview](parachain_xcmp_overview.svg)